LoopKit/looptips/docs/data/tidepool.md

 ### Does Tidepool Uploader work for Loop users?
 There has been a lack of ability to get Loop data into *Tidepool* using the *Tidepool* Uploader.
 The only Loop-compatible pumps supported in *Tidepool* Uploader are the x23/x54 pumps, so users of the x15 and x22 pumps cannot upload their pump data.
 Furthermore, the Medtronic pump still suffers from the lack of internal storage sufficient to store more than 3-7 days worth of Looping data.

-However, there has been a very exciting development! <span class="notranslate">Tidepool</span>'s Mobile iOS app has been updated to upload Apple's HealthKit data into *Tidepool*.
+However, there has been a very exciting development!
+Tidepool&#39;s Mobile iOS app has been updated to upload Apple's HealthKit data into *Tidepool*.
 Since *Loop* uses *HealthKit* to store all of your insulin, carbohydrate, and CGM data, this means *Tidepool* can now upload the full suite of available *Loop* information.
 So, there's no need to use *Tidepool* Uploader for *Loop* users...their *Tidepool* Mobile app can take care of the needed connections.
 Read below for lots of details about this important development.

 ### How can I share my Tidepool data?
 Sharing the data is simple.
 You can click on your account’s Share option and enter in the email addresses for those that you want to share with.
 Those people will need a *Tidepool* account.
 If they don’t have one currently, they will follow easy prompts for an account setup after they’ve received your share invitation.
 Clinics using *Tidepool* will have a *Tidepool* account email that you can add to your account, enabling the clinic to easily view your data.
 You can also remove access for anyone with a simple click.